 - Mercedes-Benz Citaro

 - Volvo B7RLE

-SCR is the dominant method of emissions control in Singapore with large numbers of Mercedes-Benz Citaro and Volvo B9TL buses using the technology.
+Among Euro V buses, SCR is the dominant method of emissions control given with large numbers of Mercedes-Benz Citaro and Volvo B9TL buses in the public transport fleet.

 How it works: